bltlab/seqscore/README.md

 ## Setting up an environment for development

+Python 3.10 (the minimum version SeqScore supports) is used for development to avoid accidentally using newer Python features.

 ### Using uv

-1. Create an environment: `uv venv --python 3.10 .venv`
-2. Install seqscore and development dependencies: `uv pip install -e ".[dev]"`
+Create an environment and install seqscore with development dependencies:
+`uv sync --python 3.10 --extra dev`

 ### Using conda